-Criteria Measure Alternative C.i - Rehabilitate Alternative C.ii - Rehabilitate and Raise ECONOMIC ENVI RONMENT Lifecycle Costs Initial and future capital investment requirements Anticipated initial capital cost of \$1.0M 75-year life cycle cost, assuming replacement in 30 years, of \$6.4M.
+Criteria Measure Alternative C.i - Rehabilitate Alternative C.ii - Rehabilitate and Raise ECONOMIC ENVI RONMENT Lifecycle Costs Initial and future capital investment requirements \leftrightarrow Anticipated initial capital cost of \$1.0M 75-year life cycle cost, assuming replacement in 30 years, of \$6.4M.
 Future capital investments could be anticipated in approximately 15 years.
 More frequent capital investments required due to advanced age of existing structure.
-Structural replacement likely required within 20 to 40 years. $\leftrightarrow$ Anticipated initial capital cost of \$2.3M 75-year life cycle cost, assuming replacement in 30 years, of \$7.7M.
+Structural replacement likely required within 30 to 40 years.
+Ongoing maintenance of structure.
+Anticipated initial capital cost of \$2.3M 75-year life cycle cost, assuming replacement in 30 years, of \$7.7M.
 Future capital investments could be anticipated in approximately 15 years.
 More frequent capital investments required due to advanced age of existing structure.
-Structural replacement likely required within 30 to 40 years. $\leftrightarrow$ Maintenance requirements Ongoing maintenance of structure.
-Ongoing maintenance of structure.
-EVALUATION SUMMARY Base SHORTLISTED ed on the evaluated criteria, this alternative was ortlisted to be included in the evaluation of the Overall Crossing Strategy.
-Bas sh SHORTLISTED ed on the evaluated criteria, this alternative was ortlisted to be included in the evaluation of the Overall Crossing Strategy.
-Ba
+Structural replacement likely required within 30 to 40 years. \leftrightarrow Maintenance requirements Ongoing maintenance of structure.
+EVALUATION SUMMARY SHORTLISTED Based on the evaluated criteria, this alternative was shortlisted to be included in the evaluation of the Overall Crossing Strategy.
+SHORTLISTED Based on the evaluated criteria, this alternative was shortlisted to be included in the evaluation of the Overall Crossing Strategy.